bevyengine/rfcs/rfcs/45-stageless.md

 #### Fixed time steps

 Running a set of systems (typically physics) according to a fixed time step is a particularly critical case of this complex control flow.
-These systems should run a fixed number of times for each wall-clock second elapsed.
+These systems should run a fixed number of times for each second elapsed.
 The number of times these systems should be run varies (it may be 0, 1 or more each frame, depending on the time that the frame took to complete).

 Simply adding run criteria is inadequate: run criteria can only cause our systems to run a single time, or not run at all.
-By moving this logic into its own schedule within an exclusive system, we can loop until the accumulated time has been spent, running the schedule repeatedly and ensuring that our physics always uses the same elapsed delta-time and stays synced with the wall-clock, even in the face of serious stutters.
+By moving this logic into its own schedule within an exclusive system, we can loop until the accumulated time has been spent, running the schedule repeatedly and ensuring that our physics always uses the same delta-time and stays synced with the clock, even in the face of serious stutters.

 ### Tools to help you work with schedules